Surprise NJ Senate winner says sorry amid scrutiny of posts

 “I support everybody’s right to worship in any manner they choose and to worship the God of their choice,” Durr said in his statement to the media outlets.
 "I support all people and I support everybody’s rights.
 That’s what I am here to do, work for the people and support their rights.”

 Durr did not respond to phone and email messages from The Associated Press seeking comment Friday.
-A spokesman for New Jersey Senate Republicans declined comment Friday, referring a reporter to Durr's statement.
+A spokesperson for New Jersey Senate Republicans declined comment Friday, referring a reporter to Durr's statement.

 Also on Friday, the New Jersey chapter of the Council on American Islamic Relations called on Durr to meet with Muslim leaders and renounce hate.